 What to Do Next?

 Join us for Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives.
 Through this 9-week learning experience, you will sharpen your leadership skills and develop a deeper understanding of hoshin planning (also referred to as strategy development and deployment).
-The next workshop is taught by Laura Mottola and starts on May 21.
+The next workshop is taught by Mark Reich and starts on August 13th.
 Learn more and register.